 Other political, social and religious factors also activated the French people’s appetite for change.

-Though there were clear differences between the motives for each revolt and how the two wars were fought, most experts believe that the war in America at least partly paved the way for France’s uprising.
-The Americans provided a working model of revolutionary success that wasn’t lost on the French.
+Though there were clear differences between the motives for each revolt and how the two wars were fought, most experts believe that the war in America at least partly paved the way for France’s own uprising.
+The Americans provided a working model of revolutionary success that cannot have been lost on the French.